 Parents who would like their child baptized should contact one of the pastors who will meet with them to talk through the meaning and rite of Holy Baptism.

 For youth and adults there is a time of education and preparation for baptism.
-Again, contact one of the pastors for information on that process of baptismal preparation.
+Again, contact usfor information on that process of baptismal preparation.